polkadot-fellows/xcm-format/README.md

 Operands:

-- `assets: MultiAssets`: The asset(s) that are minted into the Holding Register.
+- `assets: Assets`: The asset(s) that are minted into the Holding Register.

 Kind: *Trusted Indication*.